aipmhub/aipm-chat/contributing/Basic/Setup-Development.md

 ### Project Setup

-After installing the above software, you can start setting up the LobeChat project.
+After installing the above software, you can start setting up the AiPMChat project.

-1. **Get the code**: First, you need to clone the LobeChat codebase from GitHub.
+1. **Get the code**: First, you need to clone the AiPMChat codebase from GitHub.
 Run the following command in the terminal:

 ```bash
 git clone https://github.com/lobehub/lobe-chat.git